wesleywerner/listed/README.md

 ## Building

 Run `npm run build` to clean and release everything into `dist/`.
 The command `npm run watch` will monitor any source files for changes, and run the build when any changes are made, giving you a speedier workflow during development.
+A simple `python -m SimpleHTTPServer` command inside the dist directory will serve your files.

 # License